TheKrakenCoder/aTMN/README.md

 >!aTMNX

 Note the X at the end of the command.
 There is no limit to the number of tokens that can have their markers removed with one command.
-Note that if you apply pink and purple markers, then change the markers by using something like !aTMN green,brown then the next !aTMNX command will remove only green and brown markers.
+Note that if you apply pink and purple markers, then change the markers by using something like `!aTMN green,brown` then the next `!aTMNX` command will remove only green and brown markers.

-If you have a bunch of tokens marked, you can selected more tokens and mark them as well.
+If you have a bunch of tokens marked, you can select more tokens and mark them as well.
 There will be duplicate markers in this case.
 Applying new markers does not automatically remove old markers.
 I’ve done this (only rarely) when there is a group in front of the PCs and another group behind.

 In summary, out of the box:

-!aTMN - For the first ten selected tokens, this applies a pink marker and puts a numeral from 0-9 in them.
+`!aTMN ` - For the first ten selected tokens, this applies a pink marker and puts a numeral from 0-9 in them.
 The next ten tokens get a purple marker with a numeral.
 Tokens after the 20th are ignored.

-!aTMNX – Removes all markers currently used by aTMN (by default pink and purple) from all selected tokens.
+`!aTMNX` – Removes all markers currently used by aTMN (by default pink and purple) from all selected tokens.

-!aTMN marker1,marker2,…,markerN – (e.g. red,green,yellow,purple) sets the markers aTMN uses to marker1,marker2,…,markerN.
+`!aTMN marker1,marker2,…,markerN` – (e.g. red,green,yellow,purple) sets the markers aTMN uses to marker1,marker2,…,markerN.
 The number of tokens that can be uniquely marked is 10 times the number of markers specified.